N8Brooks/deno_aoc/year_2021/README.md

 [Others](https://www.reddit.com/r/adventofcode/comments/rbj87a/2021_day_8_solutions/?utm_source=share&utm_medium=web2x&context=3)
 used solutions that determined the identify of the digit by using givens from the input.
-This approach could theoretically fail if a 1, 4, 7, or 8 digit are not given for a line in the input although I preferred it because of its efficiency.
+This approach could theoretically fail if a 1, 4, 7, or 8 digit are not given for a line in the input.
+I preferred it because of its efficiency.